The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 Revenue-related statistics regarding the impact of email marketing for nonprofits

-Overall, nonprofit email marketing is an indispensable asset.
-By leveraging the cost-efficiency and trackable nature of email campaigns, your nonprofit can develop an educated community of supporters, earn more revenue, and ultimately maximize its impact.
+By leveraging cost-efficient and trackable email campaigns, your nonprofit can develop an educated community of supporters, earn revenue, and ultimately maximize its impact.

 Nonprofit Email Marketing Best Practices

 To experience all those great benefits, you need to be strategic with your nonprofit emails.
-From sending inspiring content to making your emails accessible across all devices, there’s a lot you can do to boost your ROI.
-For the best results, focus on these nonprofit email marketing best practices:
+From sending inspiring content to making your emails accessible across all devices, boost your ROI by focusing on these nonprofit email marketing best practices:

 Make It Easy To Sign Up for Your Newsletter.

-• Use timed or exit-intent pop-ups to encourage visitors to sign up before they leave your nonprofit’s website.
+• Use timed or exit-intent pop-ups to encourage visitors to sign up for your newsletter before they leave your nonprofit’s website.
 For reference, only 28% of nonprofit websites use email subscribe pop-ups, so don’t be one of the nonprofits that overlooks this strategy.

-• Add calls-to-action (CTAs) to your blog posts, About Us page, homepage, footer, and social media posts urging people to sign up.
+• Add calls-to-action (CTAs) urging people to sign up within your blog posts, About Us page, homepage, footer, and social media posts.

 • Create a streamlined subscription process by only asking for a name and email address.
-Each additional field will deter potential subscribers.
+Each additional information field deters potential subscribers.

-• Repurpose some of your newsletter content on social media and encourage people to sign up for future updates and insights.
+• Repurpose select newsletter content on social media and encourage people to subscribe for future updates and insights.

-• Make it easy for people to share your newsletters, because 92% of people trust recommendations from people they know.
-You might create specific sections in your newsletter designed for sharing like a quote or statistic about your mission that can be shared to social media.
+• Make it easy for people to share your newsletters and recommend it to their personal networks, because 92% of people trust recommendations from people they know.
+You might create specific sections in your newsletter designed for sharing like a quotes or statistics.

 Red Cross leverages some of these best practices by featuring a call-to-action on its homepage that leads to a streamlined sign-up form: